 If you reach a painless settlement, you shouldn’t accumulate too many attorneys fees regardless of whether they charge on contingency.
 If you don’t and get dragged into an ugly litigation process, you might wind up accumulating more expenses than you can handle, even with your damages.

-Call Paul mobile operates on a contingency fee basis, so you only pay if we win your case.
+The Paul Wilkinson Law firm operates on a contingency fee basis, so you only pay if we win your case.
 Operating using a contingency fee ensures you receive all the damages you deserve.
 Contact us today to schedule a free consultation and get what you deserve from your case.
 Call (303) 333-7285 for more information.